HafssaRaoui/k8s-monitoring-app/README.md

 This step won't take much time , the src code is already available on the repository \
 The main application code is found in [app.py](https://github.com/HafssaRaoui/k8s-monitoring-app/blob/main/app.py)  .\
-You will notice that we used the module **psutils** which is a python library for retrieving information on running processes and system utilization (CPU, memory, disks, network ...)
+You will notice that we used the module **psutil** which is a python library for retrieving information on running processes and system utilization (CPU, memory, disks, network ...)

-⚠️ All the required modules a listed in the [requirements.txt](https://github.com/HafssaRaoui/k8s-monitoring-app/blob/main/requirements.txt)
+⚠️ All the required modules are listed in the [requirements.txt](https://github.com/HafssaRaoui/k8s-monitoring-app/blob/main/requirements.txt)\
 To install all requirements at once run :
 ```
 pip3 install -r requirements.txt
 ```
 😁 After that hopefully you will say goodbye to  the dependencies headache .
 (If not try  upgrading pip)

-- On linux OS you might face an issue about python **external package management** , which means you are not allowed to change tha packages outside of the **/usr/lib/python3.X directory** \
+- On linux OS you might face an issue about python **external package management** , which means you are not allowed to modify packages outside of the **/usr/lib/python3.X directory** \
-To fix that , browse to /usr/lib/python3.X , remove the EXTERNALLY-MANAGED file or rename it to  EXTERNALLY-MANAGED.back
+To fix that , navigate to /usr/lib/python3.X , remove the EXTERNALLY-MANAGED file or rename it to  EXTERNALLY-MANAGED.back

 - You will notice that the index function returns the template [index.html](https://github.com/HafssaRaoui/k8s-monitoring-app/blob/main/templates/index.html) so make sure to add it too .